 March 1951 - Chef John Scala buys The Elms Inn.
-A few weeks later, his young son Robert unearths a Revolutionary cannonball in a rotted tree trunk in front of the inn.
+A few weeks later, his young son Robert unearths a Revolutionary War cannonball in a rotted tree trunk in front of the inn.
 A month later, another cannonball is found under floorboards in a rear room of the inn.

-Spring 1951 - The Port of Missing Men Inc. is created by Solomon Gilbert and Ira Kavanau of New York City to develop the historic "Port" tract of 1,750 acres west of Mamanasco into house lots.
+Spring 1951 - The Port of Missing Men Inc. is created by Solomon Gilbert and Ira Kavanau of New York City to develop the Connecticut portion of the "Port" tract of 800 acres west of Mamanasco into house lots.
+It is called Eight Lakes.